HenrikBengtsson/matrixStats/revdep/problems.md

 *   checking package dependencies ...
 NOTE
     ```
     Package which this enhances but not available for checking: ‘doSNOW’
     ```

+*   checking installed package size ...
+NOTE
+    ```
+      installed size is  5.9Mb
+      sub-directories of 1Mb or more:
+        R     3.0Mb
+        doc   1.6Mb
+    ```

 *   checking dependencies in R code ...
 NOTE